aadityapulastya/aadityapulastya/README.md

-### Hi my name is Aaditya Pulastya and I am currently attending Pennsylvania State University.
-I am majoring in Computer Science and plan on graduating in May of 2024!
+### Hi my name is Aaditya Pulastya and I recently graduated from Penn State.

 <!--